Virtual Channel Purification: Performance

-Another challenge in the physical implementation is the connectivity required for the CSWAPs.
+Another challenge in the physical implementation is the connectivity required for the \textsc{cswap}s.
 This was extensively discussed in VSP~\cite{koczorExponentialErrorSuppression2021}, and the methods there are also applicable to VCP.
-In particular, the hardware architecture proposed in Ref.~\cite{caiLoopedPipelinesEnabling2023}, which is applicable to silicon spin, trapped ions and neural atoms platforms, equips with native transversal gates between different quantum registers.
-Hence, in this architecture, all the CSWAPs in VCP can be applied transversely without any connectivity constraints if we use the VCP circuit variants with multiple control qubits proposed in \cref{sec:circ_variant}.
+Furthermore, similar to what is proposed for VSP in Ref.~\cite{caiLoopedPipelinesEnabling2023}, we have shown in \cref{sec:circ_variant} that the control register can be implemented with separate control qubits for different pairs of corresponding qubits in the ancillary and main registers.
+In this way, the \textsc{cswap}s can be implemented using transversal physical \textsc{cswap}s as shown in \cref{fig:hardware_layout}.
+The connectivity required for such transversal operations has been demonstrated in state-of-the-art trapped ion and neutral atom platforms~\cite{ryan-andersonHighfidelityTeleportationLogical2024,bluvsteinLogicalQuantumProcessor2024}, with architectures proposed for silicon spin qubits~\cite{caiLoopedPipelinesEnabling2023}.